 Built on an old Romanized pagan place of worship, this church will not leave you indifferent.
 Frequent are those who feel strong emotions when confronted with it!
 Push its doors, it's to make a good for over 1 years in time, to meet the Visigothic people who once lived in the region.

 Over the centuries, the building was singularly transformed and archeology has not yet succeeded in revealing all its secrets.
 This is why specialists are still skeptical about it today.
 To try to unravel its mysteries, take part in a commented visit led by one of the tour guides from the West-Aveyron tourist office.
-Through his comments, his plans and his photographs, he will try to immerse yourself in the distant past as well as make the stones speak that surround you.
+Through his comments, his plans and his photographs, he will try to immerse yourself in the distant past and make the stones speak that surround you.

 A singular architecture